 Dr. Erin Shannon: No, I don’t think that they’ll consult with them.
 I think they’ll be embedded in the teams.
 I think that that’s the only way that it will be successful and optimized because athletes have to be comfortable with you.
 They have to get to know you, and it has to be that tribe-like atmosphere.
 Anybody who has worked with a team will understand that, especially for something that taps into the mental side of the game.
 The sports psychologist will need to be embedded in the team and be with the team and be part of the roster and travel with the team just like the team physicians and the coaches and anyone else.

 I believe that in ten years, that’s what you’re going to see.
 You’re going to see at least one or two, depending on what their specialty.
 You might have more of a neurocognitive person that will be more on the neurological side and more of a psychological operations person for the mental side of the game.
 Those two people will be embedded with the team.
 One will be more on the coaching side, and one will be more on the medical side.
 I think that in 20 years, we’ll look back, and literally we’ll be amazed to even imagine the game prior to that because we will have optimized and refined the mental side of it so much that it will be almost digitized.

 Learn more about the Dr. Shannon on her website.
 Get more terrific information from her and other experts about injuries and the progress we have made at getting all athletes back in the game quicker and safer than ever in That’s Gotta Hurt: The Injuries That Changed Sports Forever.
-Click here to order your copy and receive hundreds of dollars in bonus content absolutely free!
+Get your copy, and let me know what you think!